 Who gets to decide.
 Who gets the awards.
 To date it has been the Senate Executive Committee.
 Question of appeal.
 Last year approximately 60 applied and approximately 20 awarded.
 MGSS Committee raised.
 Question of workload.

 Formula comes from the CO but Academic Senate determines policy and procedure.
 Discussion of level.
 Eg. Faculty Councils.
 Mark: it is useful for faculty closer to the ground to evaluate.
-They can chose their structures.
+They can choose their structures.
 Advocating pro rata distribution to colleges.
 This also minimizes workload and new structures as there are only about 2 to 5 awards per college.

 Agreed that colleges need to be involved but there are two options going forward: either 1) college or 2) college recommending to a university committee.
 Seeking data from Mark’s office on pattern of applications from past two years.
 Tabled pending that data.